ASE-Workshop-2023/tutorial/_episodes/03-reading-writing-atoms.md

 ### Some I/O formats support a sequence of atoms

 - This is particularly common for molecular dynamics or geometry optimisation calculation outputs, but they can also be useful to store training data for model-fitting or machine-learning.
-- For example, to create a set of similar structures with small displacements we can use a Python `For` loop.
+- For example, to create a set of similar structures with small random displacements we can use a Python `For` loop and the [`Atoms.rattle` method](https://wiki.fysik.dtu.dk/ase/ase/atoms.html#ase.Atoms.rattle).
+- The loop variable `frame` is also used as a seed for the random number generator in `rattle`; if a seed is not provided it defaults to the same default value and the motion over multiple frames is not random.
 - The sequence is written using in [`.extxyz` format](https://wiki.fysik.dtu.dk/ase/ase/io/formatoptions.html#extxyz), which is an extension to the very simple xyz format for storing molecular coordinates.

 ~~~
 atoms = imported_crystal

 atoms_sequence = []
+num_frames = 10

-for frame in range(10):
+for frame in range(num_frames):
-    atoms.rattle(stdev=0.02)  # rattle modifies the atoms in-place
+    atoms.rattle(stdev=0.02, seed=frame)  # rattle modifies the atoms in-place
     atoms_sequence.append(atoms.copy())

 ase.io.write('ZnS_rattle.xyz', atoms_sequence, format='extxyz')